tanujveera/MongoDB-Notes/Readme.md

 db.students.insertOne({name:"Jack",age:2, gpa:3.23})
 ```

-In this command "newCollect" is the collection and "dbname" is the database
+In this command "students" is the collection and "school" is the database
 insertOne() command creates both database and collection if they don't exist

 ## When we insert a document,